Pride Bands Alliance

 Pride Bands Alliance is an international network of LGBTQ+ and affirming community bands founded in 1982 as the Lesbian and Gay Bands of America.
 The organization supports local bands by providing a network for communication, hosting annual conferences, and providing the opportunity for members to perform in massed band performances in major events throughout the world.

-Pride Bands Alliance currently includes over 30 bands in the United States, Canada, United Kingdom, and Australia.
+Pride Bands Alliance currently includes 43 organizations in the United States, Canada, United Kingdom, and Australia.